Video lottery terminal: United States

 Lotteries in the U.S. were considering VLTs as early as 1981, when a planned experiment with 20 machines by the New York State Lottery was scrapped, after the Attorney General determined they would be illegal.
 A similar plan by the New Jersey Lottery died in 1983 after ties between state officials and VLT manufacturers raised conflict of interest concerns.

 The first VLTs in the country were installed in late 1983 by Bellevue, Nebraska as part of its municipal lottery.
 Eleven other local lotteries in Nebraska followed suit, until the state banned the devices, effective 1985.

 South Dakota became on October 16, 1989, the first state to adopt VLTs.
 In a unique arrangement with private industry, the machines are owned by private companies but monitored by the South Dakota Lottery via a centralized computer system that assures the integrity of the games.
 South Dakota imposes a substantial tax on the net income (gross income minus player winnings) of the games.
 Beginning in 1992, four attempts were made to repeal South Dakota's video lottery; all were widely rejected by public votes.
 Most recently, in May 2006, petitions were filed containing over 21,000 signatures in order to place the issue on the November ballot; voters again agreed to keep video lottery, by a 66%-34% margin.

-Other US jurisdictions which have had legal video lottery include Oregon, South Carolina (formerly), Rhode Island, Delaware, New York, Ohio, West Virginia, Louisiana, Maryland, Montana and Illinois.
-Of these, Delaware, Rhode Island, and West Virginia formerly participated in a shared VLT game, Cashola.
+Other US jurisdictions which have had legal video lottery include: Oregon, Illinois, Rhode Island, Delaware, New York, Ohio, West Virginia, Louisiana, Maryland, Montana and formerly South Carolina.
+Of these, Delaware, Rhode Island and West Virginia previously participated in a multi-jurisdictional video lottery named Cashola.

 The U.S. Virgin Islands also has a legalized video lottery, managed by Southland Gaming of the Virgin Islands.
 The local governments in St. Thomas and St. John use the funds generated by the video lottery to fund various government programs on the islands; primarily focusing on educational efforts.

 Racinos

 In 1990, West Virginia introduced the concept of racinos when it allowed MTR Gaming Group to add VLTs to Mountaineer Race Track & Gaming Resort in Chester.

 Racinos differ from traditional VLTs in that all video lottery games are played on a gaming machine.

-Other states that have legalized VLTs in racinos are Delaware, Rhode Island, Louisiana, New York, Ohio, and West Virginia.
+Other states that have legalized VLTs in racinos are Delaware, Rhode Island, Louisiana, New York, Ohio and West Virginia.